richa-vermaa/Databricks360/walkthroughs/16_dwh_serverless_sql_and_security.md

 ## Benefits of Serverless SQL Warehouses

-**Instant Compute:** Rapid start-up and scaling times for serverless compute resources minimise idle time and ensure you only pay for the compute you use1.
+* **Instant Compute:** Rapid start-up and scaling times for serverless compute resources minimise idle time and ensure you only pay for the compute you use.
-**Managed Resources:** Cloud resources are managed by Databricks, reducing management overhead and providing instant compute to enhance user productivity1.
+* **Managed Resources:** Cloud resources are managed by Databricks, reducing management overhead and providing instant compute to enhance user productivity.
-**Security and Reliability: **Capacity handling, security, patching, and upgrades are managed automatically, so you can worry less about reliability, security policies, and capacity shortages1.
+* **Security and Reliability:** Capacity handling, security, patching, and upgrades are managed automatically, so you can worry less about reliability, security policies, and capacity shortages.
-**How Serverless SQL Warehouses Work:** Serverless SQL warehouses use private connectivity between the Databricks control plane and the serverless compute plane in nearly all cases.
-This ensures secure and efficient data processing2.
+* **How Serverless SQL Warehouses Work:** Serverless SQL warehouses use private connectivity between the Databricks control plane and the serverless compute plane in nearly all cases.
+This ensures secure and efficient data processing.

 ## Use Cases:
-**Interactive Queries:** Ideal for running SQL commands on data objects in the SQL editor or interactive notebooks1.
+* **Interactive Queries:** Ideal for running SQL commands on data objects in the SQL editor or interactive notebooks.
-**Batch Processing:** Suitable for batch processing tasks where you need to run large volumes of data efficiently1.
+* **Batch Processing:** Suitable for batch processing tasks where you need to run large volumes of data efficiently.
-**Enabling Serverless SQL Warehouses:** Serverless SQL warehouses are enabled by default in Databricks.
+* **Enabling Serverless SQL Warehouses:** Serverless SQL warehouses are enabled by default in Databricks.
 However, you may need to check that your workspace meets the necessary requirements and make any required changes.

 <br>